The staff and boys of St. Louis de Montfort Academy celebrated their special patron yesterday, April 28.

 By lunchtime the stomachs of the growing young men are clamoring for attention, but they remember Saint John Bosco's admonition, "Don't live to eat; eat to live."
 Often, a rule of etiquette or of chivalrous treatment is given at the beginning of lunch.
 At other times, lunch is enlivened with organized debates -- sometimes heated -- or a short speech by one of the older students.

 Back in the classrooms by two o'clock, the students finish the afternoon classes and study hall.
 At four o'clock, the students change into their gym uniforms and run for at least half-a-mile to start off their much-needed physical exercise.
-A small snack follows and, Click to see larger image of Afternoon exercise depending on the day, they play organized sports or work on various projects, such as building a Nativity Scene, planting a vegetable garden, or clearing brush on the Academy's twenty-acre property.
+A small snack follows and, depending on the day, they play organized sports or work on various projects, such as building a Nativity Scene, planting a vegetable garden, or clearing brush on the Academy's twenty-acre property.
 The games help to instill sportsmanship, while the chores help the students gain a sense of duty and accomplishment.
 On occasion, in place of games or projects, a member of the staff or a guest gives a short talk on topics related to our Catholic faith and culture.
 Sometimes these talks focus on the enemies of the Church and their errors, for a good Catholic must be prepared to defend the Church.

 Afternoon exercise

 As the sun begins to dip behind the rolling hills that surround the Academy, the students pray their last Rosary together in the chapel or in the open air.
-Click to see larger image of
+A candle-lit dinner follows.
+With lively conversation throughout, dinner not uncommonly lasts for an hour or more.

 Saint John Bosco once told his boys that a group without music is like a body without a soul.
 Mindful of this, the Academy conducts a music program which includes a brass band with percussion and a choir.
 Practice and/or instruction follows dinner.
 The band's repertoire has included classical pieces such as Pachabel's Canon and patriotic marches.
 The choir rehearses for the Academy's Christmas open house or for the indult Latin Masses in Harrisburg and Hazleton.